 1. Take the place of Australia Day as our national day.

 The 26th of January marks the commencement of British colonial settlement in Australia.
 That is an appropriate occasion for British commemoration, but it doesn’t mark or commemorate achievement by Australians.
 Captain James Cook was a notable British explorer, navigator and naturalist.
-He should be commemorated by Britain.
+He should be commemorated by Britain and the global geographic and scientific community.
 But he wasn’t an Australian.

 The Right should give up insisting that Cook’s voyages or the beginning of British settlement on the 26th of January are Australian achievements.